ludvigla/RRST/README.md

 If you run out of memory in the container, check if you can allocate more with `docker run --memory=<SOME VALUE>`.

-You can get more info [here](https://docs.docker.com/config/containers/resource_constraints/) on the docker website.

 You might also want to increase the memory limit in docker.
 If you run `docker info` you can check how much memory is available to docker, e.g. "Total memory: 8GiB".
 If you have more resources available on your system, you can increase this number.
 If you are using the Docker desktop app, open it and go to Preferences -> Resources and increase the memory.
 The docker memory limit puts a limitation on the memory available to the container.
 For example, if you try to set `--memory=16g` when the the docker memory limit is 8GiB, you will end up with 8GiB.

+You can get more info about how to manage resources [here](https://docs.docker.com/config/containers/resource_constraints/) on
+the docker website.